ibm-cloud-docs/hp-virtual-servers/cli_hpvs.md

 You can use the {{site.data.keyword.cloud}} CLI to list, create, or delete your {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} instances.
 {:shortdesc}

+The {{site.data.keyword.cloud}} CLI can only be used on the officially supported operating systems or architectures.
+If your system is not supported, you could consider using IBM Cloud Shell.
+{:note}

 ## Prerequisites
 {: #prerequisitecli}
 - The {{site.data.keyword.cloud_notm}} CLI must be installed and configured, and you must be logged in via the ibmcloud login.